Chloe has been researching magic, spirits, supernatural beings, and supernatural powers for nearly 20 years.

 I am forever seeing questions from teenagers who want to practice witchcraft or Wicca but don't want their parents to know about it.

-Start by identifying what you do and don't believe.
+Start by identifying what you do and don't believe in.
 Then make a list of things you are interested in learning.
 This will help guide you.
 There is so much information out there it's good to have a starting point.

-My mother was raised in a strictly religious Seventh Day Adventist household.
-I'm not sure if she ever really believed in God but she had become very anti-religious by the time I was born.
-Everything I learned about Christianity came from my grandparents who lived a couple states away and my friends who invited me to church with them after sleepovers.
+My mother was raised in a strictly religious Seventh-day Adventist household.
+I'm not sure if she ever really believed in God, but she had become very anti-religious by the time I was born.
+Everything I learned about Christianity came from my grandparents, who lived a couple of states away, and from my friends, who invited me to church with them after sleepovers.

 "Do as you will and harm none."

 So basically, you can do whatever you want as long as you don't hurt anyone else or yourself.

 You can really worship any deity that you like.
 There are books and websites dedicated to them.
 Do your research and see who resonates with you.

 Many choose to worship the "God and Goddess" or "Father Sky and Mother Earth."
 They are the embodiment of male and female energy.
 They are not really given names though some people like to associate them with certain deities.

 I personally choose not to worship any deities.
 I believe in using the earth's natural energy and resources to practice magic.